 Physician Leadership and Healthcare Relief: Mission of International Medical Corps.

-Margaret Traub is Head of Global Initiatives for International Medical Corps, the Los Angeles-based humanitarian organization that since 1984 has delivered more than $2.5 billion in health care relief and training in conflict and disaster zones in 70 countries.
+Margaret Traub is Head of Global Initiatives for International Medical Corps, the Los Angeles-based humanitarian organization that since 1984 has delivered more than $3.9 billion in healthcare relief and training in conflict and disaster zones in 80 countries.
 As a member of International Medical Corps’ Emergency Response Team, Traub travels extensively to field programs around the world – including to Syria, Lebanon, the Democratic Republic of Congo, the Philippines, South Sudan, Nigeria, and Haiti – to assist and to advocate for those affected by crisis.
 Prior to joining International Medical Corps in 2005, Traub spent 17 years in print and broadcast journalism.
 From 2000 to 2004, she was an Executive Producer at CNN, overseeing show coverage of the wars in Iraq and Afghanistan, the September 11th terrorist attacks, and the 2000 presidential election.

 Host Mike Sacopulos and Margaret Traub discuss the mission of International Medical Corps and the current needs in Ukraine and other disaster zones, how a physician can evaluate whether he or she is a good candidate for this type of work, the physical capabilities needed, and how physicians can support the humanitarian relief via financial donations or in consideration of a physician’s estate planning.

 Learn more about the American Association for Physician Leadership at www.physicianleaders.org